Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Introduction

-Nevertheless, a major limitation hindering the practical applications of DA methods is their reliance on target domain data for distribution alignment.
-In real industrial scenarios, this requirement is often difficult to satisfy as machines frequently operate under newly emerging or previously unseen working conditions for which no samples have been collected in advance.
-To overcome this constraint, domain generalization (DG) has emerged as an attractive alternative, aiming to learn models that can generalize to unseen target conditions without accessing any target-domain samples during training~\cite{DG_review}.
-Instead of explicitly aligning source and target distributions, DG seeks to extract domain-invariant and discriminative features from multiple source domains, thereby enhancing the model's robustness to distribution shifts and demonstrating promising performance in unseen-condition fault diagnosis~\cite{DG_review2}.
-Most DG-based fault diagnosis methods aims to achieve domain alignment through domain adversarial learning~\cite{DG2} or by minimizing domain divergence~\cite{DG1}, such that the domain-invariant features extracted from source domains are more likely to generalize to unseen domains.
-In addition, several studies have explored data augmentation~\cite{Augmentation} or meta-learning strategy~\cite{Meta-learning} to enhance model's generalization ability.
-However, most existing methods primarily emphasize learning domain-invariant representations, while overlooking the specific features closely correlated with distinct working conditions.
+Nevertheless, a major limitation that restricts the practical applicability of DA methods lies in their reliance on target-domain data for distribution alignment.
+In real industrial environments, this requirement is often difficult to satisfy, as machines frequently operate under newly emerging or previously unseen working conditions for which no labeled or unlabeled samples are available in advance.
+To overcome this constraint, domain generalization (DG) has emerged as a promising alternative, aiming to learn models that can generalize to unseen target domains without accessing any target-domain data during training~\cite{DG_review}.
+Rather than explicitly aligning source and target distributions, DG focuses on extracting domain-invariant and discriminative representations from multiple source domains, thereby improving robustness to distribution shifts and demonstrating encouraging performance in unseen-condition fault diagnosis~\cite{DG_review2}.
+Most existing DG-based fault diagnosis methods attempt to achieve this goal through domain adversarial learning~\cite{DG2} or domain divergence minimization~\cite{DG1}, so that the learned invariant features are more likely to generalize to unseen domains.
+In addition, several studies have explored data augmentation strategies~\cite{Augmentation} or meta-learning frameworks~\cite{Meta-learning} to further enhance generalization capability.
+However, the majority of existing methods primarily emphasize learning domain-invariant representations, while largely neglecting domain-specific features that are closely correlated with distinct working conditions.